zilihen/zi-dots/README.md

 ## Fedora Atomic Image
 Directories and files pertaining to Fedora Atomic Image:
+- `.github/` - workflow for builting the image
 - `files/` - contains all files part of the image build process
 - `modules/` - custom module if I want to make any
 - `recipes/` - contains configuration for atomic desktop/image.
 Currently, only Fedora Cosmic Atomic.